ChrisChalms/DialogueSystem/README.md

   #### Command Tags

   Commands are the simplest custom tag, they don't require and value, content, or closing tags.
-Currently there is only one command, ```<hideSprite>```, which will hide the character's sprite box if it's showing
+Currently there is only two command:

+  - hideSprite - Hide the character's sprite box if it's showing e.g. ```<hideSprite>```
+  - closeBGConversations - Close any active background conversations e.g. ```<closeBGConversations>```

   #### Simple Tags